A bit about Jeffrey Hannan

 Born in Washington, DC, I live mostly in northern California these days.
 My fiction is often cloaked in humor but I'm ultimately interested in truth: what's real, what isn't, and who gets to define it.
 The relativity of place is an integral part of articulating that.

-Raised in private school in northern Virginia, where we were instructed in proper toilet etiquette – along with Latin, Mandarin, French and the dissection of frogs – I have been writing since the 8th grade, when my first dramatic piece, a one-act play I self-published on a steno pad, was promptly filed away in my record by the Master of the Upper School and never again saw the light of day.
+Raised in private school in northern Virginia, where we were instructed in proper toilet etiquette – along with Latin, Mandarin, French and the dissection of frogs – I have been writing since the 8th grade, when my first dramatic piece, a one-act thriller I self-published on a steno pad, was promptly filed away in my record by the Master of the Upper School and never again saw the light of day.

 An 11-year odyssey in pursuit of an undergraduate degree eventually found me earning, after attending 5 other schools, a BA in Literature/Writing (cum laude1) from the University of California - San Diego.

 I eschewed graduate school largely due to factors of fatigue and poverty, and to a lesser degree because of a poor understanding of politics.

 1 I remain vaguely bitter about having missed magna cum laude by a mere .025 but used to find solace in pulling weeds at my modest farmhouse in Hawaii.
 Unfortunately, the Hawaii property was eaten by lava; perhaps now I'll try France.

 "The Punatics" is my 2nd 'novel'.
 Volume 1 ran as an online serial, from Valentine's Day 2014 through mid-2016.
 Set in a lush and somewhat fantastical version of the Puna District, on the Big Island of Hawaii, Prudence Overmeyer and her local Punatics live and love in the shadow of an active volcano.
 Volumes 2 thru 5 have been sketched out; all they require for completion is time and a bit of money.